 Homosexuality is a hot topic not just because it is current but it affects the very lives of people, the very lives of people in a very intimate way.
-As I said before it also speaks to where we are culturally.
+As I said before it also speaks to where we are cultural.
 This is something that the church has failed to recognize.
 We think it is a simple sin issue but it affects the way people view themselves and the way they find intimacy.
 It also is indicative that the culture is already in quite a different place.
-This is why we need to be clear on why we believe what we do, because it has such impact.
-And when we communicate it to non-believers we have to understand the sub-text of what we are saying and the depth that is affects people.
+This is why we need to be clear on why we believe what we do because it has such an impact.
+And when we communicate it to non-believers we have to understand the subtext of what we are saying and the depth that affects people.

 So what does it say, is it really a sin?

 Now a common objection is that the command against homosexual activity is given in the Old Testament.
 The Old Testament! case closed, right?
 Why aren’t we more upset about all those other silly laws?
 This objection is not the smoking gun that is assumed.
 A lot of Americas saw the program, West Wing, when the fictional president gave this very objection to the fictional conservative talk show host condemning her to also focus on pigskins and mixing fabrics, oh my!
 So unless we want to impose all those other uncomfortable laws we are out of luck, or at least hypocrites?